burlachenkok/burlachenkok.github.io/_posts/2022-09-02-My-SDAIA-KAUST-AI-Affilation.md

 ---
 layout: post
-title: Affiliation with the SDAIA-KAUST Center of Excellence in Data Science and Artificial Intelligence (SDAIA-KAUST AI)
+title: Affiliation with the SDAIA-KAUST AI
 published: true
 ---